kirill-rubashevskiy/graildient-descent/README.md

 ## FastAPI Service

 The **FastAPI Service** provides real-time price predictions for Grailed listings through a RESTful API.
-The service is integrated with the Streamlit frontend.
+The service is integrated with the Streamlit frontend and PostgreSQL for monitoring and analytics.

 ### Key Endpoints